MapsPeople/docsite/README.md

 ## Getting Started

 The documentation site is built with [Docusaurus](https://docusaurus.io/).
+While this README will cover the basics on how to install Docusaurus, and how to edit the site built with it, I strongly recommend reading Docusaurus' own documentation for more details.

 Docusaurus automatically builds and deploys from the `main` branch in this repository.
 Only members of this organization can approve Pull Requests into the `main` branch.